starlys/RetroDRY/documentation/0intro.md

 -   Databases should mostly be relational (rather than schemaless) because you can plan for and optimize indexes and stored procedures; you can force integrity; you can control access at a detailed level within your organization; and you can connect a reporting app to the database more cleanly.
 -   Generic handling of data sets is important, because we should not have to write the same code over and over to handle each type, and because this facilitates custom columns not known at design time.
 -   Persistence should be in well-defined units that are often larger than one table row.
-(The term "entity"' is avoided here beause it is often assumed to mean a single row.)
+(The term "entity" is avoided here beause it is often assumed to mean a single row.)
 As an example, a customer row with its child contact rows should be loaded, cached, edited and communicated as a unit throughout all layers of an application.
 Those units (persistons) should be the way we think about the application on the business side, for users, and for developers.
 -   We side with "data first" approaches (instead of "code first") because databases last longer than code, and they should be documented separately.
 Your code should never put things in a database that are not human readable unless they are clearly documented in a way that can be produced and parsed in any language.
 So for example if you have a mechanism to serialize some C\# class and dump that into a database field, then you've created a dependency from the datbase into your code implementation, which is backwards.
 -   User edits should not collide, and locking should be managed and pessimistic, at least when it comes to the main user-facing business data like customers and sales.
 So, if one user is editing something (a customer, say) then another user should not be able to even start editing that same customer.
-This avoids a lot of problems, most notably the consistency you get when you can validate customer objects as a whole.
+This avoids a lot of problems, and gives you consistency by validating customer objects as a whole.

 Should I use it?
 ----------------